prophets-of-tron/into-the-woods/docs/guides/create-generator.md

     - Populate the corresponding layer with the tiles of the structure, by calling `place_tiles(layer)` on the structure.
     - Call `StructureGenerator#structures.add_child` to add the instance to the game.
     - Emit a `structure_gneerated` signal.

-## Terrain Generator

-Though, there is only one terrain generator, it is important to have an idea of how it works.
-It is a tile generator, as it places tiles on the map and nothing else.
-It utilizes every `process_stack(x)` call, as there are no gaps in terrain, or so we hope.